lukecywon/progressionplusplugin/README.md

 # ProgressionPlus

-A comprehensive Minecraft Paper plugin designed to revolutionize gameplay progression by implementing strategic gating systems, custom items, and enhanced mechanics for Minecraft 1.21.7.
+A comprehensive Minecraft Paper plugin designed to overhaul gameplay progression by implementing strategic gating systems, custom items, and enhanced mechanics for Minecraft 1.21.7.

 ## 🎯 Overview